instructor-ai/instructor/docs/blog/posts/validation-part1.md

     beliefs: Annotated[str, llm_validator("don't say objectionable things")]
 ```

-Now, if we create a `UserModel` instance with a belief that contains objectionable things, we will get an error.
+Now, if we create a `UserModel` instance with a belief that contains objectionable content, we will receive an error.

 ```python
 try: